hongyileoxu/hongyileoxu.github.io/projects/index.md

 ---
-layout: default
+layout: projects
-title: Hongyi's Projects
+title: Replications and Experiments
 ---

 This section presents some replications of past papers I am interested in.
 The codes and results presented may not be exactly the same as those in the original paper.
 So if you have some better solutions, please feel free to [email](mailto:hongyi.xu.anu@qq.com) me.